 Knowledge management, automation, and artificial intelligence (AI) promise to make everyone in the organization technical experts, creating an ultra-smart, efficient business.
-But will the knowledge revolution make IT professionals surplus to requirements?
+But will the knowledge revolution make IT professionals and IT service management (ITSM) surplus to requirements?

 Effective knowledge management is about creating parity.
 Whereas, knowledge in business terms has traditionally created an elitist hierarchy – the more knowledge a person has, the more privileged and powerful their position.
 This is especially true of IT.
 Many professionals trade almost exclusively on their specialist knowledge of how technology is coded, configured, and delivered into the business.

-What if you could level this playing field?
+What if you could level this playing field for IT professionals?

 An organization that captures and shares the knowledge of these specialists in real time would be much smarter.
 Rather than relying on these expert individuals, effective knowledge management means that EVERY person in the organization is an expert.

 Knowledge-centred Service (KCS®) is a methodology, created by the Consortium of Service Innovation, which is quickly gaining momentum.
 KCS attempts to create a single source of an organization’s collective knowledge.
 And rather than using a manual process to retrospectively populate a knowledge base, KCS details how to capture knowledge at the point it’s initially shared.
 This makes the process more accurate and less laborious.

 The results are clear.
 Organizations adopting KCS report that the time for new starters to reach competency – i.e. reach the same level as the knowledge experts – improves by 70%.